erenengan/erenengan.github.io/README.md

-# Ngan Vu

-## Applied Mathematics & Quantitative Economics Student | Data Analyst | Aspiring Data Scientist
+### Applied Mathematics & Quantitative Economics Student | Data Analyst | Aspiring Data Scientist

 Welcome to my portfolio!
 I am a student at the University of South Florida pursuing dual Bachelor's degrees in **Mathematics (Computational & Applied)** and **Quantitative Economics & Econometrics**.
 My interests lie at the intersection of **data science, machine learning, quantitative analysis, and financial modeling**.